PGA Championship 2026 Betting Odds: Favorites, Sleepers & Value Picks for Aronimink

 PGA Championship 2026: The Betting Landscape

-Valhalla Golf Club's 7,615-yard layout favors long hitters who can dominate the four par 5s while surviving the brutal closing stretch (holes 16-18).
+Aronimink Golf Club's 7,237-yard, par-70 layout rewards precision driving and deft short-game touch on the restored Donald Ross layout.
+Tree-lined fairways with 75 bunkers demand accuracy over raw power, and the demanding closing holes will test every contender's nerve.
 Unlike the Masters' exclusive 90-player field, the PGA Championship features 156 players, creating deeper betting markets and more variance.

 Tier 1: The Favorites (Odds +400 to +800)